Marine Microbial Ecology &

 ctd.jpg

-The lab is looking for a graduate student to join us at Skidaway Institute of Oceanography in Savannah GA!
-Applicants with backgrounds in oceanography, microbial ecology, geochemistry, and/or computational biology are especially encouraged.
-There are laboratory and computational-based opportunities available.
+The lab is looking for two postdoctoral researchers to join us at Skidaway Institute of Oceanography in Savannah GA!
+Applicants with backgrounds in omics, oceanography, phytoplankton ecology, and/or trace metal geochemistry are especially encouraged.
 Potential projects include evaluating the role of trace metals in shaping microbial communities and investigating protistan metabolism through ’omic techniques.
 Please email if you would like more information about the lab (cohen@uga.edu) and include a brief summary of interests!
-Check out more information about the UGA Department of Marine Sciences program:

 beakers.jpg